 We explain our rationale in this blog post.

 An A means the cryptography that we were able to detect is up to date with our standards.
-The server may have plenty of other vulnerabilities not related to cryptography at all, or an application being served over secure crypto may have application-level vulnerabilities like XSS or SQL injection bugs.
+The server may have plenty of other vulnerabilities not related to cryptography at all, or an application being served over secure cryptography may have application-level vulnerabilities like XSS or SQL injection bugs.
 There may also be crypto services running that we didn't detect, because our scans were blocked or because they are running on non-standard ports.

 Several, including the following: